Sketch-based community detection in evolving networks: Sketch-based Tracking of Evolutionary Processes

-The sketch-based approach allows flexibility to choose which nodes are placed in the sketch.
-For the \ac{SBM} used here -- in which the intracommunity edges are placed with the same probability $\pin$ for all communities -- algorithms generally have better success rates when the communities are of equal size \cite{Beckus_MLSP:19}.
-In our approach, rather than requiring that the full network be balanced, we can instead improve the possibility of success by maintaining a balanced sketch.
-Ideally, all clusters in the sketch should be of equal size $\ClustSketchStandardSize$, but since communities in the full network may be smaller than $\ClustSketchStandardSize$, we set the size of community $\ClustSnapSketch{\alpha}{t}$ as

-An example sketch time series is shown in \fref{fig:birthdeathdiagram}(b), where nodes have been sampled from the mixed benchmark shown in \fref{fig:birthdeathdiagram}(a) according to \eqref{eqn:sketchclustsize}.
-For the grow-shrink and birth-death processes, the white space indicates non-existent nodes, i.e., where the community sizes are smaller than $\ClustSketchStandardSize$.

 For this example, we build the sketches using knowledge of the planted community partitions.
-The proposed algorithm has no such knowledge, and therefore must build the sketches based on its community estimates.
-We will present an actual set of sketch produced by the proposed algorithm in \sref{sec:resultssimultaneous}.
+The proposed algorithm has no such knowledge, and therefore must build the sketches based on estimates of the true communities.
+We will present an actual sketch produced by the proposed algorithm in \sref{sec:resultssimultaneous}.